The first twelve years of the Cocoa Black journey has delivered an abundance of life in all its beautiful complexity, joy and sadness.

 Some, such as Kenny, have been with us from the beginning, helping to set up The Chocolate Factory.
 Others, like Debbie, Martin and Blaz, joined the journey a little later.
 Some walk with us every day, others from time to time.
 Some are sadly no longer with us, never to be forgotten.

 The people we’ve met on the journey so far are the big payback for taking a chance.
-Royalty, presidents, dukes, duchesses, knights, captains, music producers, 3* Michelin chefs, world champion cyclists, martial art grandmasters, university professors, lord-lieutenants, talent agents, council chiefs, business executives, world chocolate masters, BBC producers, chat show hosts, brand designers, yachties, schoolkids, tourism chiefs, professional advisors, tradesmen, craftsmen, railway enthusiasts, 100,000 customers, 10,000 students, staff, friends and family.
+Royal visits, presidents, dukes, duchesses, knights, captains, hairy bikers, music producers, 3* Michelin chefs, world champion cyclists, martial art grandmasters, university professors, lord-lieutenants, talent agents, council chiefs, business executives, world chocolate masters, BBC producers, chat show hosts, brand designers, yachties, schoolkids, tourism chiefs, professional advisors, tradesmen, craftsmen, railway enthusiasts, 500,000 customers, 20,000 students, staff, friends and family.

 They’ve all played a part in what Cocoa Black has finally become.

 I met Ruth in 2003 while on secondment with KPMG in Sydney, Australia.
 We were engaged within six months.
 She was pastry chef for the Australian Culinary Team – deciding to propose wasn’t a difficult decision.

 We first discussed starting a business in 2007, shortly after returning to my hometown of Peebles, in Scotland.
 Aiden was nine months old, and we had news that Ruth was expecting our daughter, Delphine.
 Ruth was Head Pastry Chef at the 5* Sheraton Grand Hotel in Edinburgh, and I was busy in a corporate role.

 The timing for starting a business wasn’t great, and the economy was in turmoil.
 However, we felt compelled to take a chance on this journey together – one which could define the rest of our careers.